castle08/strategic-trends-dashboard/agents-instructions/dashboard-analyst-user-prompt.md

 You are analyzing the current trend landscape to generate executive-ready dashboard insights.
 You have access to:

 1. Trend Database: Recent trends with categories, scores, summaries, and tags
-2. Perplexity Tool: For validating insights and finding **one strong example per claim**
+2. Perplexity Tool: For validating insights and finding recent examples with sources and dates

 TREND DATA